 Poultry associations around the world recognize the different color varieties of Leghorns, among which are buff, buff Columbian, Columbian, barred, black, black-tailed red, dark brown, light brown, red, silver, and the most popular being white, to name a few.

 White Leghorns are naturally good foragers and are innately flighty, too.
 That means that they usually are on high alert and are able to ward off predators.
-Caring for and handling them always might tame them but their strong personalities might still prevail.
+Caring for and handling them might always tame them, but their strong personalities might still prevail.

 3. Ancona

-Hardy is the best word to describe the Ancona which makes it among the best free-range chicken breeds.
+Hardy is the best word to describe the Ancona, which makes it among the best free-range chicken breeds.
 This breed is a good choice when raising chickens in your barn or backyard.

 It was in the mid-19th century when poultry enthusiasts developed the Ancona chicken breed in Italy, having the same roots as the Leghorn.
 In fact, the two breeds are so closely related that the Ancona is sometimes referred to as the Mottled Leghorn or Black Leghorn.